m50d/m50d.github.com/_posts/2013-12-03-language-design-is-hard.md

 [1] I'm reminded of [Zed Shaw's complaints about the web and OOP](http://vimeo.com/43380467)

 [2] To me the value of a codebase in a single language is almost self-evident; it's what enables [shared code ownership](http://c2.com/cgi/wiki?CollectiveCodeOwnership), which I know from experience is far better than the alternative.
 But for a more populist argument, look at the explosive growth in Javascript's popularity.
-Javascript isn't a good language; it's a downright terrible language,
+Javascript isn't a good language; in fact it's a downright terrible language, with typing that's not merely dynamic but outright weak, a notion of inheritence that violating the Principle of Least Surprise left and right.